What are Citizens UK's charitable objectives?

 Citizens UK is funded through a number of channels:

-- dues from member institutions such as educational, labour, religious and health bodies
+- Dues from member institutions such as education, trade union, health, religious and community organisations.

 We are governed by a Board of Trustees who are Directors of the company.
 The Board is responsible for strategic policy development, the conduct of our finances, risk analysis and for monitoring performance.
 The Board delegates authority to appropriate bodies within Citizens UK such as the Living Wage Advisory Council for the Conduct of the Living Wage Foundation.
 The Board also appoints the Executive Director.